 About RichardB

-I currently provide Creative Arts and Counseling services to a local nonprofit agency as well as teaching local classes and workshops.
-I use compassion and acceptance to create an environment that is safe and nurturing for individual clients and/or groups.
+I currently provide Creative Arts and Counseling services to nonprofit agencies as well as occasionally teaching classes and workshops in communities of faith.
+I use compassion and acceptance to create an environment that is safe and nurturing for all individuals and groups.